siberianfox/tinygwiki/JSON-Details.md

 {"2":{"ma":1,"sa":1.8,"tr":1.275,"mi":2,"po":0,"pm":1}}
 </pre>

 Another advantage of the group form is that all motors will serialize / deserialize in host code to well-defined objects, making for convenient host coding.
 Essentially a resource can be instantiated in the host program, serialized to JSON, then sent to the the firmware to set all values in the resource.
 The same is true in reverse.
-You can think of r attributes as being in an implicit dotted notation: e.g. x.fr, 1.sa, or g55.x<br>
+You can think of attributes as being in an implicit dotted notation: e.g. x.fr, 1.sa, or g55.x<br>

 '''''Here is an short Python Script that illustrates how easy it is to get data back from TinyG in a programatic way.'''''
 <pre>#!/usr/bin/python